 The Company received proceeds of \$3,381,000, net of cash transaction costs of \$369,000.
 In addition the Company incurred \$56,000 of costs for warrants issued to a placement agent.
-Proceeds of \$1,044,000 were allocated to common stock and \$2,281,000 were allocated to investor warrants using the Black-Scholes method with a fair market value of the Company's common stock of \$2.40 and the following assumptions as of February 25, 2008: for the 5 year warrants exercisable at \$4.20 per share, a risk-free interest rate of 2.94% and volatility of 95% and for the 4 month warrants exercisable at \$3.78 per share, a risk-free interest rate of 2.13% and volatility of 95%.
+Proceeds of \$1,044,000 were allocated to common stock and \$2,281,000 were allocated to investor warrants using the Black-Scholes method with a fair market value of the Company's common stock of \$2.40 and the following assumptions as of February 25, 2008: for the 5 year warrants exercisable at \$4.20 per share, a risk-free interest rate of 2.94% and volatility of 95%.
 The warrants were determined to have the characteristics of derivative liabilities and were originally accounted for as liabilities prior to the Company increasing the authorized number of shares.
 Changes in fair value were recognized as either a gain or loss in the consolidated statement of operations.
 In the second quarter of 2008 the warrants were reclassified to equity.
 Through May 21, 2008, these warrants were marked to market resulting in a reduction in warrant liabilities in the balance sheet and an offsetting credit to change in fair value of warrant liabilities in the statement of operations in the amount of \$356,000.
 The remaining fair value of \$2,160,000 was credited to additional paid-in capital in the balance sheet.
 On December 26, 2008 the 500,000 warrants exercisable at \$3.78 expired unexercised.
-If the Company pays a stock dividend or makes a distribution or combines shares of its common stock, then the number of shares issuable upon exercise of this warrant shall be proportionately adjusted such that the aggregate exercise price of this warrant remains unchanged.
+If the Company pays a stock dividend or makes a distribution or combines shares of its common stock, then the number of shares issuable upon exercise of this warrant remains unchanged.